ikhoury/blog.issakhoury.me/_posts/2020-12-28-git-workflow.markdown

 The combination of the subtasks completes the `menu filters` user story.
 Each one can be developed and merged back into master independently so that other collaborators can quickly catch up with our code changes without going through merge hell.
 In addition, you will receive early feedback from your tests and users.

-You submit a pull request for your colleagues to review and approve your changes.
+Finally, you submit a pull request for your colleagues to review and approve your changes.
 There are several strategies that can be used when integrating changes into master.
-However, to preserve a clean and linear branch history, make sure to always `squash` your commits before merging and avoid creating a second `merge commit`.
+To preserve a clean and linear branch history, make sure to always `squash` your commits before merging and avoid creating a second `merge commit`.
 Usually, your version control software (e.g GitHub, GitLab, Bitbucket...) can reasonably handle this type of merge for you and automatically add the branch name to the title of the commit message.
-It can also make sure your feature branch is deleted after the changes are merged and the PR is closed.
+It can also delete the feature branch after the changes are merged and the PR is closed.

 > **_Note:_** Sync your feature branch frequently with master, at least once a day.
 Using rebase results in a clean history and is preferable when you are the only one using the branch.
 However, if your branch is shared and used by others, merge master into your branch.
 If you choose to rebase please have a good understanding of it.